ubco-cmps/constructing_data100/README.md

 1. understand the role of version control to create reproducible reports and sustainable analyses.
 1. apply the skills and techniques in this course to generate reproducible reports.

-### Consider removing these learning outcome:
+### Consider removing these learning outcomes:

-1. understand the role of data in our society and explain how to use data to answer questions.
+- understand the role of data in our society and explain how to use data to answer questions.
     - Comment: Too much detail, and too much to expect in a first year course

-1. examine the ethics of conducting data science analyses responsibly.
+- examine the ethics of conducting data science analyses responsibly.
     - Comment: Important but too ambitous for a first year course?

-1. design and develop strategies for solving data science problems.
+- design and develop strategies for solving data science problems.
     - Comment: Adjust this learning outcome so it is appropriate for a 1st year course.

 ## Assessment